TypeGraphQL and GraphQL Nexus — A Look at Code-First APIs 👀

 Here is how it would be defined in TypeGraphql and GraphQL Nexus respectively:

 On the other hand, Nexus auto-generates type-definitions as we develop, and infers them in our code, giving us IDE completion and type error catching out of the box.
 It also has seamless integration with various databases with the upcoming Yoga 2.
+UPDATE: Here is a blog post outlining how to integrate GraphQL Nexus with Prisma.

 Okay, so both libraries are very straightforward when it comes to defining types and eliminating redundant code between the schema definition and TypeScript types.
 Now, how would we write the resolvers?
 This is where the two libraries take very different approaches.